govinda-umd/explainable-ai/_sources/nb/jun22/jun22.md

         2. computed attributions for a white noise image.
     Surprisingly, the attributions for these two types of images were qualitatively the same as those for a particular image.
 This meant that we could observe *what the model see for a class of input*.

-But since results on fMRI data were not promising, we thought of shifting our attention to some other computational tools and come back here in future.
+But since results on fMRI data were not promising, we thought of shifting our attention to some other computational tools, such as network analysis, and come back here in future.